Summary: It's the first time Xander's talked to Andrew since Sunnydale fell. Of course, he ends up hiring the warlock.

 Andrew screams.
 He glances back to find Xander standing there, with only his helmet removed.
 He’d flown in.

 Wow.
-He really is Paladin.
+He really is a superhero.
 It’s one thing to know it intellectually, maybe see him in the suit once or twice, but it’s entirely different to be joined by him on the tenth floor of their temporary HQ.
 And, of course, he’d still been dealing with Warren’s ghost and being a supervillain (how dumb is that?) and…

 “Has anyone told you the eyepatch is sexy?” he blurts, because he’s pretty sure the answer is no, and, well.
 Seeing Xander hurting with everyone’s reactions was slowly breaking his heart.